Sleep Disorder Overview

 - Problems with sleep schedules (circadian rhythm disorders)

 - Unusual behaviors, or parasomnias during sleep (such as nightmares, night terrors and sleep walking)

 Symptoms and signs of sleep disorders vary widely, depending upon the disorder.
-Insomnia, a common medical complaint that occurs in as many as 15 to 30 percent of adults, most often stems from some other problem, such as stress and anxiety; depression; certain medications; use of caffeine, nicotine or alcohol; aging; or poor sleep habits or changes to sleep schedule.
+Insomnia, a common medical complaint that occurs in as many as 15-30 % of adults, most often stems from some other problem, such as stress and anxiety; depression; certain medications; use of caffeine, nicotine or alcohol; aging; or poor sleep habits or changes to sleep schedule.

 Symptoms of insomnia include:

 - Difficulty falling or staying asleep at night